 IT – Information technology, or the use of computer hardware, software and data, ensures the information system works and can be indexed and interpreted for effective use by an organization.

-There’s no doubt that IS affects many parts of the modern world, but how can you break into the field?
-And exactly what kind of information systems jobs are out there?
+There’s no doubt that CIS affects many parts of the modern world, but how can you break into the field?
+It’s an important aspect of modern computer science, but exactly what kind of information systems jobs are out there?
 Read on to discover more about degree and job possibilities.

 Information systems professionals span almost every conceivable professional category, including healthcare, air travel, financial services, manufacturing and education.
 Entire companies are even built around information systems, including eBay, Amazon and Google.

 According to Indeed.com, careers in information systems “are typically in high demand because most companies rely on technology, and software and computer systems are constantly changing.”

 But just what will a master’s in information systems do for you?